xclusive1111/k8s-playground/docs/01-prerequisites.md

 Preferably 16GB of RAM, 50GB of disk space.

-This tutorial leverages the [LXC](https://linuxcontainers.org/lxc/getting-started/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.

 ## VirtualBox

 Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on any one of the supported platforms: